pgnikolov/QRWaver/README.md

 { "success": true, "url": "https://...r2.../file.png", "record_id": 123, "short_url": "https://host/s/AB12cd34" }
 ```

+Notes:
+- UTMs can be provided either inside a top‑level `utm` object (preferred) or as flat fields (`utm_source`, `utm_medium`, ...).
+Empty values are ignored.
+- Defaults are stored on the QR and used for analytics if a scan arrives without explicit UTMs.
+For URL QRs, the merged UTMs are added to the destination URL on redirect without overwriting any existing `utm_*` already present there.
-Notes: All types are free for now; free users can save up to 5 QRs.
+- All types are free for now; free users can save up to 5 QRs.

 ### GET `/api/v1/qr`